Kullback–Leibler divergence: Variation of information

 Another information-theoretic metric is variation of information, which is roughly a symmetrization of conditional entropy.
 It is a metric on the set of partitions of a discrete probability space.

+MAUVE Metric

+MAUVE is a measure of the statistical gap between two text distributions, such as the difference between text generated by a model and human-written text.
+This measure is computed using Kullback–Leibler divergences between the two distributions in a quantized embedding space of a foundation model.

 Relation to other quantities of information theory

 Many of the other quantities of information theory can be interpreted as applications of relative entropy to specific cases.

 Self-information

 The self-information, also known as the information content of a signal, random variable, or event is defined as the negative logarithm of the probability of the given outcome occurring.